Are You Getting Enough Nutrients?

 - Simple carbohydrates are perfect when you’re in the middle of racing or competing and in need of quick energy as they digest quickly.
 Simple sugar consumption following a workout helps create insulin response for muscle repletion and repair, allowing more fuel to reach your muscles promptly.

-- Eating only whole foods, especially veggies, whole grains, lean protein, and fruit, contain a lot of fiber and water.
+- Eating only whole foods, especially veggies, whole grains, lean protein, and fruit, contain many fiber and water.
 These foods make you feel full.
-Since you feel full, you may be unintentionally under-fuel, and inhibit muscle recovery, and put yourself at risk of fatigue, injury, and illness.
+Since you feel full, you may be unintentionally under-fuel, inhibit muscle recovery, and put yourself at risk of fatigue, injury, and illness.

 - Eating highly palatable, energy-dense foods (i.e., cookies, brownies, ice cream, fattier meat) will help you meet the energy demands of your body.
 Being under-fueled is far more harmful than eating clean.
-Remember, fat is an essential nutrient, when low, is associated with a greater risk of sports injury.
+Remember, fat is an essential nutrient.
+When low, it is associated with a greater risk of sports injury.

 If you need help renewing the way you eat and think about food, I’d love to work with you.
 Eating nutrient-rich whole foods is not bad!
 If you would like to record your clean eating recipes, then click on the link to purchase a mindful eating journal at Amazon.